nikolaosmparoutis/SQL-ZOO-Solutions/README.md

 # SQL

-Personal SQL code.
+My solutions to the SQL challenges on https://sqlzoo.net/wiki/Help_Desk.
+These exercises are a result to avoid boredom during COVID-19 quarantine in 2020 to refresh and sharp my skillset.